These five fund managers made more than a US$1 billion each in 2019

 • Billionaire mining magnate Andrew 'Twiggy' Forrest makes $72 million pledge to Australia bush fire recovery

-Five of them-Chris Hohn, Jim Simons, Ken Griffin, Steve Cohen and Chase Coleman-reaped more than US$1 billion (NZ$1.56 billion) each, according to estimates by the Bloomberg Billionaires Index.
+Five of them - Chris Hohn, Jim Simons, Ken Griffin, Steve Cohen and Chase Coleman - reaped more than US$1 billion (NZ$1.56b) each, according to estimates by the Bloomberg Billionaires Index.

-The rewards for the men-and they're all men-are notable, especially given only a third of the 15 managers on the list beat the S&P 500 Index's 29 per cent gain last year.
+The rewards for the men - and they're all men - are notable, especially given only a third of the 15 managers on the list beat the S&P 500 Index's 29 per cent gain last year.
 It also comes as the hedge fund industry has been grappling with closures and mediocre returns.

 Hedge fund advocates say they're supposed to profit regardless of whether the market goes up or down and performance shouldn't only be compared with equity indexes.
 Still, many were boosted by soaring stocks as central banks, including the Federal Reserve, kept monetary policy loose.